Arkadiy-Garber/Taxonsluice/README.md

 # CleanMyOtus
 Heuristic-algorithm for decontamination of OTU tables.

 More detailed tutorial coming soon!
+(Please see the 'test' folder for the sample dataset that you can run this program on)

 ## Dependencies
 -Python3